Table of Contents

 In the context of renters insurance, an additional interest is someone who receives information about the status of your policy.
 Basically, they’re an observer.
 They can’t make changes to your policy or file claims.

-On the other hand, an additional insured is someone who receives coverage from your policy.
+On the other hand, an additional insured or secondary insured is someone who receives coverage from your policy.
 For example, if your roommate doesn’t have their own policy, you might decide to add them as an additional insured on yours.
-(Although, as we wrote in our article on whether you need renters insurance, it’s not usually a good idea for roommates to share policies.)
+(Although as we wrote in our article on whether you need renters insurance, it’s not usually a good idea for roommates to share policies.)

-An additional insured can file claims for damages, but they can’t change or cancel your policy.
+Additional insured parties can file renters insurance claims, but they can’t change or cancel your policy.